The Aviation Challenge 2026

 Beyond emissions, the initiative also delivered meaningful operational impact.
 It strengthened trust and understanding across industry stakeholders, providing new insight into how airlines, manufacturers, and air navigation providers can work together more effectively.
 These learnings are now informing future programs, including SESAR’s GEESE project, and contributing to the development of global standards for formation-based flight.

 Ultimately, this work reframes how progress can be achieved.
-It shows that while new technologiesremain essential, there is also immediate opportunity in how the industry operates today.
+It shows that while new technologies remain essential, there is also immediate opportunity in how the industry operates today.
 By aligning systems, sharing data, and coordinating more intelligently, aviation can unlock measurable emissions reductions now.

 Author